Minted Lamb Burgers with Ballymaloe Mint Jelly

 - Cooking Time: 1 hour - Preheat the oven to 200°C/400°F/Gas Mark 6

 - Serves: 4

 These lamb burgers have a hint of Middle-Eastern and North African flavours, with cumin seeds and mint bringing the taste of the Mediterranean.
-We add Ballymaloe Mint Jelly to the burger mix; its tangy mix of white wine vinegar, apple juice and mint balance with the fat of the lamb to give a burger with a real depth of flavour.
+By adding Ballymaloe Mint Jelly to the burger mix you’ll get a real depth of flavour: its tangy mix of white wine vinegar, apple juice and, of course, mint balance with the fat of the lamb perfectly.
+Served with some chunky potato wedges, this is a burger like no other!

 - 4 tbsp Ballymaloe Mint Jelly

 - 2 tsp cumin seeds (crushed)

 - 100ml Greek-style natural yoghurt

 - Preheat the oven to 200°C/400°F/Gas Mark 6.